Averau

-Averau (2,649m) is the highest mountain of the Nuvolau Group in the Dolomites, located in the Province of Belluno, northern Italy.
+Averau (2,649m) is the highest mountain of the Nuvolau Group in the Dolomites, in the Province of Belluno, northern Italy.
 It lies between the Falzarego Pass and the Giau Pass.
-The mountain is usually climbed from its northern face, which is less steep than its other faces, by the Averau ferrata.
-The view from the summit takes in many of the Dolomitic giants, including Monte Civetta, Monte Pelmo, Antelao and Sorapiss.
+The mountain is usually climbed from its northern face, which is less steep than its other faces, by the Averau via ferrata.
+The view from the summit takes in many of the Dolomitic giants, including Monte Civetta, Monte Pelmo, Antelao and Punta Sorapiss.